Moving from Salt Lake City to Portland (Movers from $1,430)

 When is the cheapest time to move from Salt Lake City to Portland?

-Because most people are moving from Salt Lake City to Portland in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Salt Lake City to Portland in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.